pawanpinjarkar/assisted-service-operator/README.md

 oc apply -f catalog-source.yaml
 ````

-From the OperatorHub of you OCP cluster, install Assisted Service.
+From the OperatorHub of you OCP cluster, install "Assisted Service".